joshuaebowling/node-web-scraper/book.md

 ## 13
 ## 13
 13 And as he came out of the temple, one of his disciples said to him, “Look, Teacher, what wonderful stones and what wonderful buildings!”
-13 Cuando salía Jesús del templo, le dijo uno de sus discípulos:
+13 Cuando salía Jesús del templo, le dijo uno de sus discípulos: ―¡Mira, Maestro! ¡Qué piedras! ¡Qué edificios!
 2 And Jesus said to him, “Do you see these great buildings?
 There will not be left here one stone upon another that will not be thrown down.”
 2 ―¿Ves todos estos grandiosos edificios? —contestó Jesús—.
 No quedará piedra sobre piedra; todo será derribado.
 3 And as he sat on the Mount of Olives opposite the temple, Peter and James and John and Andrew asked him privately,